Are you wearing a T-shirt right now? If yes, go ahead and take a look at it.

 - Supremely affordable

 - Very easy to peel and weed due to high-quality adhesive and backing

 - Lasts up to 5 years indoors and 4 years outdoors.

 As you may already know, making the perfect T-shirt requires more than just the right HTV.
 You also need the best heat transfer vinyl paper to make sure your designs are transferred smoothly and without cracks and peels.

 However, that can add quite the extra amount to your expenditure on vinyl.
 That’s why you need a transfer tape that is both cheap and efficient.
 If that’s what you’re looking for, then look no further than this product!

-These 12”x10” transfer papers are one of my favorites because of the red grids printed on them that makes using them a breezy walk in the park.
+These 12”x10” transfer papers are one of the best transfer paper for heat press because of the red grids printed on them that makes using them a breezy walk in the park.
 Alignment mistakes will be a thing of the past when you’re trying to figure out how to make your cutters print exactly the image you want onto your HTV.

 Honestly, this transfer paper gives even professional brands’ papers a run for their money.
 It’ll easily grip any vinyl lettering or image and make peeling such a smooth process that you’ll be amazed.
 Compare with something like Cricut’s Strong Grip transfer tape and the difference will make your jaw drop.